zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Working in the walkway cleanses the heart from the doctrines of masking.

 [APZ 207.3] (#apz207 .3) {#apz207 .3.ref .apz} "Hearts concurred by the instructor
-The “Introduction” is the instructor of the article.
+The "Introduction" is the instructor of the article.
 The moderation is the most common.
 It is to look moderately.
 The skin of the heart is the skin of the heart.
 Central urticus in the heart.
-'Agreed Heart' is a certain stop in the mind, a deposition, an upset Not being, a reconciliation is a samadic power, a society is a synonym, “Hearts agreed because of the instruct” is agreed by the instructor Interestingly, there are undisturbed minds, which are undisturbed.
+'Agreed Heart' is a certain stop in the mind, a deposition, an upset Not being, a reconciliation is a samadic power, a society is a synonym, "Hearts agreed because of the instruct" is agreed by the instructor Interestingly, there are undisturbed minds, which are undisturbed.

 [APZ 207.4] (#apz207 .4) {#apz207 .4 .ref .apz} "Reason and Kama Signals